Updated on January 13, 2021 by Lyric Fergusson

 Whether you’ve suddenly found yourself homeschooling your children or you’re just looking for a way to pass a rainy day, painting is a sure way to entertain you and your little Picasso.
 Painting is a great way to not only have fun, but also to help young children explore their creativity, learn their colors, and practice fine motor skills.
 There are endless choices when it comes to paint for kids, but one of the things that is important to us is that they’re nontoxic.

 (Best value and most earth friendly — $$)

 Why it’s great: We absolutely love this set because of the extra creativity it provides.
 Made with 100% natural ingredients, this set comes with six pigments that you can mix yourself.
 You get the basic colors with this set – red, orange, yellow, green, blue, and brown – along with a paintbrush.
 Adding more water to these colors even gives you the ability to use them as watercolors which provides more flexibility for your little artist.
 You can refrigerate any paint that you didn’t use for up to two weeks which is perfect if you didn’t get all your painting done in one day.
 Not only are the paints natural and biodegradable, but the paints are made in the USA and their package is made from recyclable materials and biodegradable as well.

 Keep in mind: You’ll need to have some old containers, like glass jars, for mixing the paints.

 Good for: Older children who want to experiment with different colors and textures of paint.

 Why it’s great: With 12 different nontoxic colors, these are great finger-paints for little artists.
 The colors are bright and the caps open easily.
-With a nice wide mouth, you don’t evn have to pour these paints into another container to use.
-These would be great paints to use for hand prints or, because they’re nontoxic, even dog prints!
+With a nice wide mouth, you don’t even have to pour these paints into another container to use.
+These would be great paints to use for handprints or, because they’re nontoxic, even dog prints!